Echoshard/HowToGenerateStreamLit_EXE/README.md

 from google.genai import types
 ```

-If you are using new python lobaries this may be a bit of trial and error when the `EXE` fails just add them one by one until they work!
+If you are using new python libraries this may be a bit of trial and error when the `EXE` fails just add them one by one until they work!

 ------------------------------------------------------------------------